Table of Contents

 As a child, I believed this story and many others like it.
 All the adults I came in contact with seemed to think it was true and that believing it was essential to my salvation.
 I didn't really understand what "my salvation" was but even as a child I knew it was better than "the eternal torments of hellfire."

-I wouldn't bother with posting an entry on this subject had I not been challenged to do so by someone who probably thinks of himself as a good Christian on the road to salvation, while I am on the road to perdition.
+I wouldn't bother with posting an entry on this subject had I not been challenged to do so by someone who probably thinks of himself as a good Christian on the road to salvation and who thinks of me as being on the road to perdition.
 (I confess that in my youth I thought of myself as saved and felt pity for those who were not as fortunate as I was, having been born into a Catholic family.
 Eventually, I met Protestants, Jews, atheists, and other non-Catholics and discovered things were not exactly as I had been taught.)
 Here is the missive from "Tim":

 I find it cowardly to overlook the resurrection in your otherwise complete outline of skepticism on everything else skeptical, But without it, you've completely wasted your time.
 Which is a shame because to you, after you're dead, you believe you have none.